Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Introduction

 \textbf{Comments to general terminology}.
 Let us explain the terminology, which we use.
-For each window length $L$, there is a one-to-one correspondence between a time series $\tsX_N$ of length $N$ and its $L$-trajectory matrix (we use the name from the singular spectrum analysis community) in $\spR^{L\times (N-L+1)}$.
+For each window length $L$, there is a one-to-one correspondence between a time series $\tsX_N$ of length $N$ and its $L$-trajectory matrix $\calT_L(\tsX_N)$ (we use this name taken from singular spectrum analysis) in $\spR^{L\times (N-L+1)}$.
 Different window lengths $L$ correspond to different (unweighted) matrix approximations.
 Therefore, the low-rank matrix approximations can be varied for different $L$.
 The notion of low-rank signals does not depend on $L$ and therefore is not related to matrices (generally speaking).
 Moreover, the solved problem \eqref{eq:wls} is stated in terms of time series, not in terms of matrices.
 For approximation by low-rank signals, $N$ weights are set for time series points, not for matrix entries.
 That is why we use the notion ``low-rank signals''.

-For time series and Hankel SLRA, the optimization problem for time series (called in this paper as approximation by low-rank signals) corresponds to SLRA in ``kernel representation'' (see terminology in the book \cite{Markovsky2019}).
-Note that to have equivalent optimization problems for SLRA itself and for SLRA in kernel representation, one should consider weighted versions and care about correspondence of weights.
+Note that to have equivalent optimization problems for the matrix SLRA itself and for time series (vector) LRA, one should consider weighted versions and care about the correspondence of weights.
 In \cite{Zvonarev.Golyandina2017} (see also a general description in \cite[Section 3.4]{Golyandina.etal2018}), the problem is solved as a matrix approximation problem with appropriate weights.
 In this paper, we consider the problem of time series low-rank approximation \eqref{eq:wls}.